dmemsys/CHIME/exp/README.md

     python3 fig_19c.py
     ```

-* The json results and PDF figures of each scirpt will be stored inside a new directoty `./results`.
+* The json results and PDF figures of each scirpt will be stored inside a new directory `./results`.

     The results you get may not be exactly the same as the ones shown in the paper due to changes of physical machines.
     And some curves may fluctuate due to the instability of RNICs in the cluster.
     However, all results here support the conclusions we made in the paper.

-    Please save the results and figures to your own laptop/PC after running all experiments in case other AE reviewers execute the scripts and overwrite your results.